 Once you’ve added a new card for an idea you can assign it to other product managers, add comments, tags, descriptions, links to other resources like detailed requirements, etc. You can even make the board public so other teams like Sales, Customer Success, or Marketing know about the rough prioritization and status of different feature requests.

-2. Manage and Monitor Agile Development Work
+2. Kanban can Help Manage and Monitor Agile Development Work

 With a simple Kanban approach to project management, it’s easy to manage and monitor an agile development team’s sprints and workflows.
 By creating a development-focused Kanban board, it’s possible to put everything in one place where the product team can maintain visibility into the backlog and the current sprint.

 You can create lists or lanes for the Backlog, work that’s In Progress, and work that’s Complete.
 Maintaining a single point of accessibility on the development board means anyone can track the status of different items as the sprint moves forward.
 Product managers can get quick status updates by checking where cards are on the board, and developers can quickly access code, user stories, and requirements, from the details sections within each card.
 Changes to cards are live so everyone involved is operating from a single source of truth throughout the sprint.

 “For product teams looking for something in between literal post-it notes and a full-fledged issue-tracking system, Kanban apps are a great middle ground.”